FarronF/limerick-council-meetings/meetings/2020/12/15-Virtual Meeting of the Travel and Transportation Strategic Policy Committee/Minutes - Meeting of the Travel and Transportation Strategic Policy Committee - 20th October 2020.md

 Cllr.
 O’Hanlon wished to draw attention to an issue with the surface on Catherine Street which

-he raised before, that when it got wet people slipped and there were a number of claims as a--- 8
+he raised before, that when it got wet people slipped and there were a number of claims as a
+---
+8

 result.
 He suggests sourcing the material locally and he would like assurance that when the